quali-chat/quali-chat-android/docs/rx_flow_migration.md

 - https://ivanisidrowu.github.io/kotlin/2020/08/09/Kotlin-Flow-Migration-And-Testing.html

-Rx is now completely removed from Element dependencies.
+Rx is now completely removed from quali.chat dependencies.
 Some examples of the changes:

 ```